perforce/helix-authentication-service/docs/REST_API.md

 The REST API of the authentication service is intended only for application use, it is _not_ meant for end-users to interact with the service.
-Users should be authenticating with the application (e.g. Perforce Server or Helix ALM) which will in turn utilize this API.
+Users should be authenticating with the application (such as Helix Core Server, Hansoft, Helix ALM) which will in turn utilize this API.

-In the descriptions below, the `${baseUrl}` is the URL configured in the `SVC_BASE_URI` setting in the authentication service.

 ### Authentication

 The steps involved in processing an authentication event would go something like
 this:

-1. Client does a `GET` on `/requests/new/:userId`
+1. Client sends a `GET` request to `/requests/new/:userId`
-1. Service responds with JSON-formatted request data, including a `request` identifier and a `loginURL`
+1. Service responds with JSON-formatted request data, including a `request` identifier and a `loginUrl`
 1. Client directs user to open the provided `loginUrl` in their browser
 1. User authenticates with IdP, with auth service acting as the SP/RP
-1. Meanwhile, client does a `GET` on `/requests/status/:requestId`
+1. Meanwhile, client sends a `GET` request to `/requests/status/:requestId`
 1. Service eventually responds with JSON-formatted user data

 ### Administration

 The adminstrative (REST) interface to the service consists of two sets of endpoints, one named `/tokens` and the other being `/settings`, with the former providing a JSON Web Token (as described in [RFC 7519](https://datatracker.ietf.org/doc/html/rfc7519)) needed by the latter.
 The steps involved in administering the service would look something like this:

-1. Pass the administrative user's credentials to `/tokens/create` and receieve the JWT in the response body.
+1. Pass the administrative user's credentials via `POST /tokens` and receieve the JWT in the response body.
+The remaining operations will require the JWT to be passed as a bearer token.
-1. Retrieve the configurable settings via `/settings/fetch`, passing the JWT as the bearer token.
+1. Retrieve the configurable settings via `GET /settings`
-1. Update some or all of the settings via `/settings/update`, again providing the JWT.
+1. Update some or all of the settings via `POST /settings`
+1. Refresh the service to apply the new settings via `POST /settings/apply`
-1. End the administrative session by deleting the JWT from the in-memory registry by sending a request to `/tokens/remove`
+1. End the administrative session by deleting the JWT from the in-memory registry via `DELETE /tokens`

 ## Routes

 ### /requests/new

-#### GET ${baseUrl}/requests/new/:userId
+#### GET /requests/new/:userId

 This is the starting point for the user authentication process.
 The **:userId** _route parameter_ can be any unique value that the client wishes to use for